• Two people walking towards 5 Teepees.

 Becoming a Stakeholder

-Be part of ITBC’s development, training, partnership, and marketing initiatives.
-Together, we can build skills, make connections, and share stories that will prepare you, your business, and your community for sustainable success.
+Through training, funding, partnership and marketing initiatives, we help elevate tourism offerings, broaden the reach of Indigenous stories and experiences, and amplify the voices of First Nations and Indigenous tourism leaders.
+Together, we can help you build skills, make connections, and share stories that will prepare you, your business, and your community for sustainable success.

 Who Can Become a Stakeholder?